Google launches Android 11 Developer Preview 1

 Preview/Beta schedule

-After you’ve flashed Android 11 onto your device or fired up the Android Emulator, you’ll want to update your Android Studio environment with the Android 11 Preview SDK (set up guide.
+After you’ve flashed Android 11 onto your device or fired up the Android Emulator, you’ll want to update your Android Studio environment with the Android 11 Preview SDK (set up guide).
 For a complete rundown on what’s new, check the API overview, API reference, and diff report.

 The goal of the first developer preview is to let early adopters and developers play with the build early so they can explore new features and APIs for apps, test for compatibility, and give feedback before more details are shared at I/O 2020, scheduled for May 12 to May 14.
 More new features and capabilities will be released in subsequent previews and betas.